jackyzha0/jackyzha0.github.io/content/thoughts/software and politics.md

 Curious how this ties into the [over simplification of user interfaces](/thoughts/books/mindstorms#Microworlds and simplification)

-"Blockchain voting fails at the most basic test of social technology: can you explain how it works to someone skeptical of the people in power in a way that makes them trust the system?"
+"Blockchain vot**ing fails at the most basic test of social technology: can you explain how it works to someone skeptical of the people in power in a way that makes them trust the system?"

+## Values and Technology
+> "Technology is the result of human imagination – of human beings envisioning alternatives to the status quo and acting upon the environment with the materials at hand to change the conditions of human and non-human life.
+As a result of this human activity, all technologies to some degree reflect, and reciprocally affect, human values."
+(Friedman and Hendry, 2019)